-Blender is available for download for Linux, macOS and MS-Windows.
+Blender is available for download for Linux, macOS and Windows.

 Check if your system meets the minimum or recommended requirements.